x-rune-x/x-rune-x/README.md

 I typically work with Python but have some knowledge of Java, JavaScript and HTML.
 I've recently started getting into C#.

-Please feel free to have a look through my random assortment of code.
+Feel free to have a look through my random assortment of code.